zeke/marky-markdown-lite/README.md

 This little module converts markdown to HTML with [markdown-it](https://github.com/markdown-it/markdown-it) (a fast and CommonMark compliant parser), then parses that HTML into a queryable DOM object using [cheerio](https://github.com/cheeriojs/cheerio).

 This module is inspired by [marky-markdown](https://github.com/npm/marky-markdown), and has a very similar API.
 It does less, but has a much smaller dependency footprint because it doesn't rely on any native C++ modules.
-If you need syntax highlighting, sanitized HTML, short emoji support, etc, use marky-markdown.
+If you need syntax highlighting, sanitized HTML, short emoji support, etc, use underlying `markdown-it` [options](https://markdown-it.github.io/markdown-it/), see below.

 ## Installation